-Students are required to successfully defend their master's essay before their master's committee in order to receive their MA.
-Candidates for a master's degree will schedule the oral defense of their master's essay after (a) submitting a complete draft of the essay to their advisor and receiving the advisor's approval to move ahead with the defense; and (b) submitting a complete draft of the essay to the other members of the master's committee.
-The essay will be the primary focus of the oral exam.
-In some cases, the master's committee may wish to discuss a student's essay-related coursework.
+Students are required to successfully defend their M.A. thesis before their master's committee in order to receive their M.A.
+Candidates for an M.A. degree will schedule the oral defense of their M.A. thesis after (a) submitting a complete draft of the thesis to their advisor and receiving the advisor's approval to move ahead with the defense; and (b) submitting a complete draft of the thesis to the oral exam.
+In some cases, the master's committee may also wish to discuss a student's essay-related coursework.